Sarikansari/CCNA-routings/README.md

-# open this project on cisco packet tracer
+# Open this project on cisco packet tracer